 Set up Advanced Polar:

 Although not recommended, it is possible not to use the automated Wave polar and instead define your own Wave polar Table.
+This does not give you the Roll, Vertical Acceleration or Slamming incidence outputs.

 Turn ON Advanced Wave Polar.